Harvey Fierstein: 1990s

+In 1994, Fierstein became the first gay actor to play a principal gay character in a television series when he appeared as fashion designer Dennis Sinclair in the short-lived CBS series Daddy's Girls.

+Fierstein voiced the role of Yao in Disney's animated feature Mulan, a role he later reprised for the video game Kingdom Hearts II and the direct-to-DVD sequel Mulan II.

+Fierstein voiced the character of Elmer in the 1999 HBO special based on his children's book The Sissy Duckling, which won the Humanitas Prize for Children's Animation.

+2000s

+Fierstein's Broadway acting credits include playing the mother, Edna Turnblad, in Hairspray (2002), for which he won a Tony Award for Best Leading Actor in a Musical.
+He later replaced Alfred Molina as Tevye in the 2004 revival of Fiddler on the Roof.

-In 2007, Fierstein wrote the book to the musical A Catered Affair in which he also starred.
+In 2007, Fierstein wrote the book to the musical A Catered Affair; he also starred in the production.
 After tryouts at San Diego's Old Globe Theatre in September 2007, the show opened on Broadway April 17, 2008.
 It received 12 Drama Desk Award nominations and won the Drama League Award for Distinguished Production of a Musical.

+Fierstein returned to the theater when he reprised the role of Tevye, replacing an injured Chaim Topol, in the national tour of Fiddler on the Roof starting in December 2009.

+2010s

+On February 15, 2011, Fierstein replaced Douglas Hodge as Albin/Zaza in the Broadway revival of La Cage aux Folles.
+The show closed on May 1, 2011, after playing 433 performances and 15 previews.

 Fierstein wrote the book for the stage musical Newsies, along with Alan Menken (music) and Jack Feldman (lyrics).
 The musical opened on Broadway in March 2012.
 Fierstein was nominated for the Tony Award for Book of a Musical.

 Fierstein wrote the book for a stage musical version of the film Kinky Boots with music and lyrics by Cyndi Lauper.
 After a fall 2012 run at the Bank of America Theatre in Chicago, it opened at the Al Hirschfeld Theatre on Broadway in April 2013.
 The musical was nominated for thirteen 2013 Tony Awards and won six, including best musical.

 Fierstein's play Casa Valentina was produced on Broadway by the Manhattan Theatre Club at the Samuel J. Friedman Theatre.
 The play opened in April 2014.
 It was directed by Joe Mantello, with a cast that featured Patrick Page, John Cullum, and Mare Winningham.